The River Browney

 Sacriston is Witton Gilbert’s larger neighbour to the north.
 It is bordered on its western side by Charlaw Fell and the wooded valley of Fulforth Dene where the Nor Burn heads south to join the Kay’s Burn and River Browney near Langley Park.
 To the north west of the village near Sacriston Heugh the woodland is called Sacriston Wood and makes a sudden sharp bend around the edge of the hill to form the ‘chare’ or bend that gives Charlaw its name.

-Sacriston is a former mining village but Sacriston’s earlier history is focused upon the wooded base of the hill at Sacriston heugh which is the ‘yuff’ or hill spur formed by the wood that was the home to a medieval manor house that gave Sacriston its name.
+Sacriston is a former mining village but Sacriston’s earlier history is focused upon the wooded base of the hill at Sacriston Heugh which is the ‘yuff’ or hill spur formed by the wood that was the home to the medieval manor house that gave Sacriston its name.

 Hugh Pudsey, a Bishop of Durham gave land here to the Sacrist of Durham Cathedral in the 1100s and the sacrist built a manor house in the thirteenth century.
 Sacrists (sextons) were senior monks responsible for sacred relics, vessels, vestments, lighting, heating, sweeping and cleaning the monastery.
 Also called sextons or sacristans, their title derived from segrestein, a medieval English word of French origin.

 Sacriston Heugh was sometimes called Segerston Heugh in the past and many locals still pronounced Sacriston as Segerston.
-Unfortunately, the last remnants of the medieval manor house called Heugh House were demolished in the 1950s following mine subsidence.
+Unfortunately, the last remnants of the medieval manor house (Heugh House) were demolished in the 1950s following mine subsidence.

 Small collieries were worked in the Charlaw area in the 1730s and around Findon Hill (to the east) from the 1740s but it was the opening of Sacriston Colliery’s Charlaw Pit and Victoria Pit around 1839 that brought about the birth and growth of the present mining town.
 Earlier owners of the colliery were Edward Richardson of West Hendon and Joseph Hunter of Walbottle.
 The working life of Sacriston colliery came to an end in 1985 with the closure of the Victoria pit.